 Knee surgery gave us back our active lifestyles thanks to the partial knee replacement surgery performed by Dr. Lindsey Rolston.
 Jennifer made the trip from Carmel for surgery that gave her the ability to enjoy walking again.
 And Jenny is thrilled that as a kindergarten teacher she can once again get up and down on the floor with no pain.

 What services do you provide other than typical hospital ones?

-We offer coordination, home health, hospice, outpatient pharmacies, advanced wound center, sleep center, sports medicine, anticoagulation clinic, HealthRidge Wellness and immediate care in addition to the the Hospital and practices in Henry Community Health Medical Group.
+We offer outpatient care coordination, mental health services, pain management, home health, hospice, outpatient pharmacies, advanced wound center, sleep center, sports medicine and performance enhancement, anticoagulation clinic, HealthRidge Wellness and Immediate Care.

 The medical staff is up to date with the best practices and very knowledgeable.
 The standard of clinical care is very high.
 It’s what you would expect in big city America.
 Romel Antolin, Obstetrics & Gynecology

 The cooperation between administration and the medical staff can’t be overemphasized.
 A lot of small hospitals and hospitals in general don’t have that.
 Lindsey Rolston, Orthopedic Surgery